TerriaJS/terriajs/doc/customizing/skinning.md

 `lib/Views/global.scss`

-In this file, you can override any of TerriaJS's CSS.
+**_Untested in version 8.
+Likely not working:_** In this file, you can override any of TerriaJS's CSS.
 It contains some commented-out examples of some things you might like to change.
 You can also use your browser's DOM inspector to look at elements in the TerriaJS UI and which CSS classes they use, and then override those classes as desired in this file.
 You will need to [rebuild TerriaMap](../getting-started.md#building-terriamap) after changing this file.

 `lib/Views/UserInterface.jsx`